 You should read the following discussion and analysis of our financial condition and results of operations together with the consolidated financial statements and related notes that are included elsewhere in this Quarterly Report on Form 10-Q and our annual report on Form 10-K, filed on February 28, 2023 with the SEC (the "2022 Form 10-K").
 This discussion contains forward-looking statements based upon current plans, expectations and beliefs that involve risks and uncertainties.
-Our actual results may differ materially from those anticipated in these forward-looking statements as a result of various factors, including, but not limited to, those discussed in the section entitled "Risk Factors" and elsewhere in this Quarterly Report on Form 10-Q. In preparing this MD&A, we presume that readers have access to and have read the MD&A in our 2022 Form 10-K, pursuant to Instruction 2 to paragraph of Item 303 of Regulation S-K. Unless stated otherwise, references in this Quarterly Report on Form 10-Q to "us," "we," "our," or our "Company" and similar terms refer to Rocket Pharmaceuticals, Inc.
+Our actual results may differ materially from those anticipated in these forward-looking statements as a result of various factors, including, but not limited to, those discussed in the 2022 Form 10-K and in this Quarterly Report on Form 10-Q. In preparing this MD&A, we presume that readers have access to and have read the MD&A in our 2022 Form 10-K. Unless stated otherwise, references in this Quarterly Report on Form 10-Q to "us," "we," "our," or our "Company" and similar terms refer to Rocket Pharmaceuticals, Inc.

 We are a clinical-stage, multi-platform biotechnology company focused on the development of first, only and best-in-class gene therapies, with direct on-target mechanism of action and clear clinical endpoints, for rare and devastating diseases.
 We have three clinical-stage ex vivo lentiviral vector ("LV") programs.
-These include programs for Fanconi Anemia ("FA"), a genetic defect in the bone marrow that reduces production of blood cells or promotes the production of faulty blood cells, Leukocyte Adhesion Deficiency-I ("LAD-I"), a genetic disorder that causes the immune system to malfunction and Pyruvate Kinase Deficiency ("PKD"), a rare red blood cell autosomal recessive disorder that results in chronic non-spherocytic hemolytic anemia.
-Of these, both the Phase 2 FA program and the Phase 1⁄2 LAD-I program produced data read out in 2022 and regulatory filings in the United States ("U.S.") and Europe ("EU") are anticipated in 2023.
+These include programs for Fanconi Anemia ("FA"), a genetic defect in the bone marrow that reduces production of blood cells or promotes the production of faulty blood cells, Leukocyte Adhesion Deficiency-I ("LAD-I"), a genetic disorder that causes the immune system to malfunction, and Pyruvate Kinase Deficiency ("PKD"), a rare red blood cell autosomal recessive disorder that results in chronic non-spherocytic hemolytic anemia.
+Of these, both the Phase 2 FA program and the Phase 1/2 LAD-I program produced data read outs in 2022.
+In September 2023, the FDA accepted the Biologics License Application (BLA) and granted priority review for RP-L201 for the treatment of severe LAD-I. Treatment in the FA Phase 2 studies were completed in 2023 with regulatory filings in the United States ("U.S.") and Europe ("EU") for FA anticipated in 2024.
 Additional work on a gene therapy program for the less common FA subtypes C and G is ongoing.
 In the U.S., we also have a clinical stage in vivo adeno-associated virus ("AAV") program for Danon disease, a multi-organ lysosomal-associated disorder leading to early death due to heart failure.
-The Danon program is currently in an ongoing Phase 1 trial and pivotal Phase 2 study initiation expected in the second quarter of 2023.
+The Danon program is currently in an ongoing Phase 2 trial.
 Additionally, we have an AAV vector program targeting Plakophilin-2 Arrhythmogenic Cardiomyopathy ("PKP2-ACM"), an inheritable cardiac disorder that is characterized by a progressive loss of cardiac muscle mass, severe right ventricular dilation, dysplasia, fibrofatty replacement of the myocardium and a high propensity to arrhythmias and sudden death.
-This program, also referred to as Pegasus, will be approaching IND submission in the second quarter of 2023.
-As a result of our acquisition of Renovacor, Inc. ("Renovacor"), we are now able to utilize recombinant AAV9based gene therapy designed to slow or halt progression of BAG3 Dilated Cardiomyopathy ("DCM"), which is the most common form of cardiomyopathy and is characterized by progressive thinning of the walls of the heart resulting in enlarged heart chambers that are unable to pump blood.
+This program, also referred to as Pegasus, received FDA clearance of an Investigational New Drug ("IND") application and we have initiated a Phase 1 study.
+As a result of our acquisition of Renovacor, Inc. ("Renovacor"), we are now able to utilize recombinant AAV9-based gene therapy designed to slow or halt progression of BAG3 Dilated Cardiomyopathy ("DCM"), which is the most common form of cardiomyopathy and is characterized by progressive thinning of the walls of the heart resulting in enlarged heart chambers that are unable to pump blood.
 We have global commercialization and development rights to all of these product candidates under royalty-bearing license agreements.